Jan Ruhtenberg: Examples of his work

 Ruhtenberg’s work can still be seen in Colorado Springs, Colorado, where he was active during the 1940s and 1950s.
 Julie Penrose hired the architect to design the now destroyed El Pomar Carriage House Museum at The Broadmoor resort in 1939 to house the collection of her late husband, Spencer Penrose.
 While Ruhtenberg was active elsewhere in the country, he maintained a house in Colorado Springs and continued to receive national press for his works in Colorado.
 He was also a member of the Central City Opera House's board of directors from 1947 to 1951, and contributed to rebuilding the opera house and some of the adjacent homes owned by the Central City Opera, which now are used as housing for cast and crew.

 One of Ruhtenberg’s designs exists in its original form at 55 Marland Road in Colorado Springs.
 Designed for Hugo C. Fischer in 1949, the house was featured in the February 1954 edition of Progressive Architecture.
 Progressive architecture award It is steel framed, with insulated pumice block walls and a lightweight concrete roof.
 Inside, the pressed sugar-cane roof insulation is exposed, with the rough texture of the pressed sugar-cane complementing the rough pumice stone.
 A large fresco of Orpheus and Euridyce [4 ft by 11 ft] occupies the Southern wall, which Ruhtenberg apparently added in a flash of inspiration while the building was under construction.
 The fresco was painted by Edgar Britton, described as "One of Colorado's very important artists of the 20th century".

+The clubhouse at Valley Hi Golf Course in Colorado Springs was confirmed as a Rutenberg work by two Valley Hi residents using the records from the Gazette Telegraph newspaper and the Ruhtenberg archives in 2024.
+The building has a "lift-slab construction", and was one of the first in the USA.
+The building has no external supports and showcases Ruhtenberg's characteristic walls of glass.
+The structure had been targeted for demolition due to age and condition.

 Elaine Freed of Colorado College has been photographing Ruhtenberg’s buildings in order to preserve their legacy, working with the Jackson Fellowships which are associated with the Hulbert Center for Southwest Studies at Colorado College.
 Elaine published MODERN AT MIDCENTURY: Ruhtenberg Revisited in 2017, (ISBN 978-1943829057) which documents 5 Ruhtenberg designed houses in Colorado Springs.
 Additional photos of Ruhtenberg's work are located at Pikes Peak Library District's website which are gifts from Guy Burgess.